- Career Center

 The following materials should be uploaded online.
 The applicant should send in a single attachment: a single-page essay (max.
 250 words) explaining the value to your career and scholarship of attending the next ASTR meeting and a curriculum vitae, including relevant work experience or courses taken in related fields.The applicant should also request a letter of recommendation from an ASTR member, to be uploaded separately. by the person recommending the nominee.

-The committee, comprised of Lezlie Cross (chair), Katherine Mezur, and Susan Tenneriello, will choose the winner based on the promise of the applicant's work in bridging scholarship in theatre and dance/movement fields.
+The committee will choose the winner based on the promise of the applicant's work in bridging scholarship in theatre and dance/movement fields.
+Please direct questions to Katherine Mezur, Committee Chair.

 Note: In the event that a person is chosen to receive more than one award to help defray the costs of attending the ASTR conference, that person will receive the money associated with the larger of the two awards but will be acknowledged as a winner of both.
 The relevant awards committees shall have the right to disburse monies unspent by the award recipient to support additional worthy applicants.